Another quarter, another Kubernetes release! On June 19, the Kubernetes Release Team announced the delivery of Kubernetes 1.15.

 - The admission webhook now has an

 objectSelectorfield, which enables excluding objects with certain labels from admission.
-This is a big step forward, because it will enable operators to gradually apply new admission controllers across a cluster, applying labels on objects to “whitelist” them from an admission controller, until the object is updated to work with it.
+This is a big step forward, because it will enable operators to gradually apply new admission controllers across a cluster, applying labels on objects to “allow list” them from an admission controller, until the object is updated to work with it.

 Node PID limiting is in beta